alexboia/WP-Trip-Summary/README.md

 This plug-in provides two basic features:

 - allow some structured information to be filled in, according to a selected trip type;
-- allow some GPX track to be uploaded and then rendered on a map.
+- allow some GPS track to be uploaded and then rendered on a map.

 ### Structured technical information